Last updated: November 30, 2022

 Voluntary Withdrawal

-Some states will allow members to voluntarily withdraw from an LLC without considering it a breach of the operating agreement or their fiduciary duties as a member.
+Some states will allow members to voluntarily withdraw from an LLC without considering it a breach of the operating agreement or their fiduciary duties as an LLC member.

 This process is called "voluntary withdrawal," and you can complete it under state law by filing certain paperwork with your Secretary of State.